sdcst-2025/012-try-and-except-nlwolsey/README.md

 Quadratic Formula revisited

 Have the user enter in the coefficients of a quadratic equation in the format: ax^2 + bx + c = 0 and calculate the solutions of the equation rounded to 2 decimal places.
 Use a try...except block to catch if there is no solution
-* incorporate a while loop to keep having the user enter in values for a,b,c until they are valid
-* incorporate a second while loop to keep repeating the program without having to rerun it.